top of page

 So if you decide to rent, instead of by then multiple people get to take advantage of those particular resources and then on a financial standpoint, then you can use that money for other things.

-Once a year, it doesn't make sense that to buy a set.
+You're able to, let's say, you know, you go snowshoeing once a year, it doesn't make sense that to buy a set.

 So you just rent it.